ebu/radiodns-manager/tests/README.md

 - RadioDns-PlugIt
 - standalone_proxy

+## Run
+First make sure you activated the correct virtual env (Ignore the deactivate error if any).

+    deactivate
+    source venv/bin/activate

+To run the test suite run

+    python run.py

 ## Marking tests dependencies
 Sometimes a test is required to run before an other.
 In order to do so one must use the run decorator to specify the runtime order like this: